VigneshwarRavichandran/starter-blog1/content/blog/jwt-authentication-in-python.md

         'auth_token' : token
         })

-Decoding of the JSON Web token provides the user details as previously the user details were encoded to make the token some sense.
+Decoding of the JSON Web token provides the user details as previously the user details were encoded to make the token some senses.

     token = request.headers['token']
     access_token = token.encode('utf-8')